iAmGiG/Network-CMD-Monitor/README.md

 ### Logging and Alerts
 - **Logs**: Check logs for accurate time stamps and descriptions of both normal and suspect activities.
-- **Alerts**: Review alert outputs to ensure that the prioritization corresponds to the potential threat levels as per NIST guidelines.
+- **Alerts**: Review alert outputs to ensure that the prioritization corresponds to the potential threat levels.

 ### Evaluation Criteria
 - **Accuracy**: Measure the accuracy of the pattern detection system in identifying malicious commands.